wheelroom/wheelroom/packages/boilerplate/docs/deploy.md

 ## Introduction

-Wheelroom Biolerplate is supports Netlify.
+Wheelroom Boilerplate is compatible with Netlify.
 Netlify lets you link a GitHub, GitLab, or Bitbucket repository to a site for continuous deployment.
 The following readme will explain how to setup a Netlify build server.